 Nestled on 64 acres in the forested hills of Washington Park, the Oregon Zoo is just five minutes west of downtown Portland, easily accessible by public transit and just off Highway 26.
 Parking charges apply.

-The Oregon Zoo is home to more than 2,000 animals from around the world.
+The Oregon Zoo, a service of Metro, is home to more than 2,000 animals from around the world.
 The Great Northwest area welcomes visitors to the zoo and includes the Eagle Canyon exhibit, which surrounds visitors with the splendors of a natural watershed.
 Visitors have a fish-eye view of salmon, sturgeon and other native fish.
 Farther up the trail, magnificent bald eagles appear.
 Visitors discover the importance of rivers and streams and the interconnectedness of animals and the ecosystem.
 The Great Northwest also features Condors of the Columbia—the home of an Oregon native brought back from near-extinction: the California condor.
 The Family Farm—a re-creation of an Oregon Century Farm—is complete with farmhouse and barn, allowing visitors of all ages a chance to

 conservation, the zoo is currently working to save endangered California condors, Oregon silverspot and Taylor’s checkerspot butterflies, western pond turtles and Oregon spotted frogs.
 Other projects focused on saving animals from extinction include studies on Asian elephants, polar bears, orangutans and cheetahs.